costinm/krun/README.md

 export WORKLOAD_NAMESPACE=fortio # Namespace where the CloudRun service will 'attach' export WORKLOAD_NAME=cloudrun

-# Derived - name is important, if using an existing GSA you must set WORKLOAD_NAMESPACE when deploying.
+# Name of the service account running the CloudRun service.
+It is recommended to use a dedicated SA for each K8S namespace
+# and keep permissions as small as possible.
-# By default the namespace is extracted from the GSA name.
+# By default the namespace is extracted from the GSA name - if using a different SA or naming, WORKLOAD_NAMESPACE env
+# is required when deploying the docker image.
-# This may change as we polish the UX
+# (This may change as we polish the UX)
 export WORKLOAD_SERVICE_ACCOUNT=k8s-${WORKLOAD_NAMESPACE}@${PROJECT_ID}.iam.gserviceaccount.com

 # Name for the cloudrun service - will use the same as the workload.